The Signal (2014 film): Plot

-Nic finds himself inside what appears to be a different, larger exterior facility.
-Housed within it, through the broken barrier, can be seen 'Area 51", the Earth-like world with the canyon city.
-Looking in through the hole towards the bridge, he sees Damon walk up and remove his helmet to reveal that he is actually a robotic alien, with merely a human-like face.
-Nic turns back around, and through the glass sees stars and outer space.
-He realizes he is not in a government facility, but is actually on an immense alien spacecraft numbered 2.3.5.41 (matching the numerical tattoo on his arm) that is about to dock at their home world (signaled by the horn).
-A final zoom-out view reveals the whole ship, with a parabolic sun shield on the top and a large alien city, complete with skyscrapers, pointing away from the alien sun.
-In the distance, another similar city ship can be seen.
+Nic finds himself inside a larger exterior facility.
+Housed within it can be seen "Area 51", the Earth-like world within the canyon city.
+Damon walks up to Nic and he removes his helmet to reveal that he is actually a robotic alien with a human-like face.
+Nic turns around, and through the glass sees stars and outer space.
+He realizes he is not in a government facility, but is actually on an immense alien spacecraft numbered 2.3.5.41 (matching the numerical tattoo on his arm) that is docking at their home world.

+A zoom-out view reveals the entire ship, with a parabolic sun shield on top and a large alien city, complete with skyscrapers, pointing away from the alien sun.
+Another, similar city-ship can be seen in the distance.